carlosadap/javascript-exercises/README.md

 ## Solutions

 Solutions for these exercises can be found in this repo on the 'solutions' branch.

+## My solutions

+The soutions that I created can be found on this repo on the 'my_solutions' branch.

 ## A quick note!